Veterinary Biosciences BSc (Hons) – 2023 entry

 View the other English language qualifications that we accept.

 If you do not currently meet the level required for your programme, we offer intensive pre-sessional English language courses, designed to take you to the level of English ability and skill required for your studies here.
-The University of Surrey is also an IELTS test centre.

-Offers are normally made in terms of grades.
+We normally make offers in terms of grades.